jessicaswareena/Marketing_Analysis_Project/README.md

       » Adwords and Email sessions convert more slowly (around 62–63 minutes) but bring higher order values.

-      	Organic sessions convert faster (around 23 minutes) but with slightly lower average revenue per order.
+       » Organic sessions convert faster (around 23 minutes) but with slightly lower average revenue per order.

-Implications:
+### Implications:

 •	No major channel shows signs of fundamentally poor traffic quality.

-•	The main problems arise after acquisition, when users have already decided to engage seriously with the product.
+•	The main problems arise **after acquisition**, when users have already decided to engage seriously with the product.

 •	Paid channels are not failing; they are being undermined by issues later in the funnel when visitors attempt to complete their purchase.